 Meet our Lead Thrive-Synergist – James Lim

-With close to 20 years of working experience in the social services, social entrepreneurship as well as people management and development, James worked with charities such as The Salvation Army, Care Corner Singapore and SHINE Children and Youth Services.
-He led efforts to enhance non-profits capability and grow impact through strategic volunteer partnerships.
-Through the years, he was involved in various organizational development projects and worked closely with members of the management and operations team, to ensure the effective recruitment, selection, deployment, equipping, engagement, retention and partnerships with the unsalaried workforce of these non-profits.
+With close to 20 years of working experience in social services, social entrepreneurship as well as people management and development, James worked with charities such as The Salvation Army, Care Corner Singapore, and SHINE Children and Youth Services.
+He led efforts to enhance non-profits’ capability and grow impact through strategic volunteer partnerships.
+Through the years, he was involved in various organizational development projects and worked closely with members of the management and operations team, to ensure the effective recruitment, selection, deployment, equipping, engagement, retention, and partnerships with the unsalaried workforce of these non-profits.
+To date, he has trained over 100 Volunteer Management practitioners on strategic volunteer partnerships through the Volunteer Management Circuit programme.

 He is a Certified Volunteer Administration, conferred by the Council for Certification of Volunteer Administration.

-In combining his passions in mental resilience and of strategic volunteer management, he also founded Emmaus Strategies, an award-winning Social Enterprise, in 2017 and today, he continues to “fuel good” in what he does.
+In combining his passions for mental resilience and strategic volunteer management, he also founded Emmaus Strategies, an award-winning Social Enterprise, in 2017, and today, he continues to “fuel good” in what he does.
+He also continues to share his experience and knowledge with the public service and social services as an Associate Trainer.
+When not at work, James can be found growing and spending time as a father to two young boys.